Canary wharf flats and offices

 1. Buy-to-let

-Whether you have a single property or large portfolio, with direct ownership the tax treatment is generally the same.
+Whether you have a single property or a large property portfolio, with direct ownership, the tax treatment is generally the same.
 The following are the main taxes that affect buy-to-lets.

 Income tax

-Any rental income after most expenses will be charged to income tax at your marginal rate.
+Any rental income after most expenses will be charged to income tax at your marginal tax rate.

 With the rate of income tax as high as 45%, or even 60% where your personal allowance is abated, you should aim to ensure that all personal allowances and lower rate bands of tax are used in full.